×

 We asked expat moms who gave birth in Tanzania about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Tanzania before having a baby there.
 Make sure to find a reliable doctor or midwife who is experienced in delivering babies in Tanzania.
 It is also important to be aware of the cultural norms and expectations surrounding childbirth in Tanzania.
 Additionally, it is important to be prepared for the cost of having a baby in Tanzania, as it may be more expensive than in other countries.
-Finally, it is important to build a support network of family and friends who can help you during the pregnancy and after the baby is born," remarked one expat in Tanzania.
+Finally, it is important to build a support network of family and friends who can help you during the pregnancy and after the baby is born," said one expat in Tanzania.

 Are healthcare services good in Tanzania?